 If you demolish structures on your property, or remove a swimming pool, you must complete a Section 357 application.

 Once the Tax Department receives the Section 357 application, a copy will be forwarded on your behalf to the Municipal Property Assessment Corporation (MPAC) for property reassessment.

 Your tax account will be adjusted and/or verified by MPAC.
-Deadline for receipt of applications is February 28, 2014 for the 2013 tax year.
+Deadline for receipt of applications is February 28.

 Paying Your Bill